GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 Decisions must also be made about the rate of the different reactions, as well as the initial abundance of the molecules when the simulation starts.

+\*expand bullet points below\*

+-   show the rates for the reactions (need to add a function in sismonr for that)

+-   explain why it's not numbers (it depends on the genetic mutations of the different individuals

+-   generate individuals (DIY part?) and look at reaction rates for different individuals

 <h2 id="ssa">

 A (brief) introduction to the Stochastic Simulation Algorithm

 </h2>